Something about our Facilitators

 Michael M

 When I found SMART Recovery Family & Friends meetings in 2021, I was feeling overwhelmed and isolated.
 The incredible support I discovered in the meetings was instrumental in helping me rethink and reorganize my life.
 With the SMART tools and teachings, I was able to understand my loved one’s challenges, and crucially, learn a better approach to protect my interests and build communication with my loved one.
-This transformative empowered me.
+This transformation empowered me.
 I am grateful for the facilitator and other participants who contributed in the meetings.
 It made a huge improvement in our family life.
 In 2022, I completed the facilitator training course and have been leading a Family & Friends Meeting ever since.
 The meetings can be incredibly challenging, yet each week it's profoundly uplifting to witness the love and commitment that bring people together.
 And it’s especially rewarding to see newcomers realize that they are not alone.

 Jonathan D

-Volunteer and Professional Meeting Facilitator Wednesday CAMH IN-PERSON at 7 pm
+Volunteer and Professional Meeting Facilitator, Wednesday CAMH IN-PERSON at 7 pm.

 Jonathan comes to us from Sydney Australia.
 He is passionate about the SMART Recovery, program and has a background in psychology and community peer support.
 By day, he is a psychological researcher in addictions.
+SMART Toronto is grateful to have him represent us at CAMH.
+He carries on the torch... with grace and dignity.

 Dillon S

 Dillon came to SMART seeking a non-judgmental, evidence-based environment where 2SLGBTQIA+ identities and recovery could coexist without stigma.
 With lived experience navigating emotional regulation, substance use, and identity, Dillon found purpose in supporting others through their own journeys.
 A graduate of Humber’s Addictions and Mental Health program, Dillon brings experience from his work in communications, community outreach, and advocacy.
 He is passionate about building affirming communities rooted in self-determination, honest conversation, connection, and empowerment.
+Dillon has facilitated over 70 meetings.

 Fernando M